carriercomm/Checkout/README.md

-This project is still in alpha development stages.
-Don't expect everything to work.
-In particular, reservations/loans are very broken.
+This project is moving into beta.
+Most things work now.
+Functionality is a little sparse and awkward in spots.
+File feature reqeusts if there's something you'd like added/changed/removed.

 # Installation